openvinotoolkit/openvino/docs/ops/activation/Swish_4.md

 **Detailed description**

 *Swish* operation is introduced in this [article](https://arxiv.org/abs/1710.05941).

+*Swish* is a smooth, non-monotonic function.
+The non-monotonicity property of *Swish* distinguishes itself from most common activation functions.
 It performs element-wise activation function on a given input tensor,  based on the following mathematical formula:

 \f[
 Swish(x) = x\cdot \sigma(\beta x) = x \left(1 + e^{-(\beta x)}\right)^{-1}